Bankruptcy Attorney Vero Beach

 When you file for bankruptcy and your case is accepted by the court, your debt is said to be discharged.
 This does not mean your debt disappears.
 Instead, your creditors can no longer take action against you, such as repossession or collection attempts.
 However, not all debts can be discharged with bankruptcy, no matter what chapter you file.

 If you owe a debt for child support or alimony, those debts cannot be discharged.
-Same goes for cooperation association or condominium fees.
+The same goes for cooperation association or condominium fees.
 Additionally, if you have debts that weren’t discharged in previous bankruptcies, they cannot be discharged with a new bankruptcy.

 One of the most common debts for young people is student loans.
 In nearly all cases, they cannot be discharged with bankruptcy.
 The only reason student loans can be discharged is if they cause undue hardship either permanently or for the majority of the remaining life of the loan.